 But one caveat of open source virtualization is the potential lack of support.
 These programs might not include the level of support you get with a proprietary offering, but there are still plenty of forums and mailing lists to find help or documentation.

 You can start with VirtualBox, Kernel-based Virtual Machine (KVM) or Quick Emulator (QEMU).
 These programs provide a standard set of virtualization functions for your data center, and they enable you to customize your virtual environment as needed.

 VirtualBox is a popular open source virtualization option.
 It is compatible with Windows, Linux, Mac and even Solaris hosts, and it runs on off-the-shelf hardware.

-VirtualBox can run any number of guest virtual machines (VM) from the following operating systems: Windows NT, Windows Server 2003, Linux 2.4 to 4.x, Solaris, OpenSolaris, DOS/Windows, OS/2, and OpenBSD.
+VirtualBox can run any number of guest virtual machines (VMs) from the following operating systems: Windows NT, Windows Server 2003, Linux 2.4 to 4.x, Solaris, OpenSolaris, DOS/Windows, OS/2 and OpenBSD.
 It can also run macOS as a guest.

 VirtualBox is under constant development, but it has a lot of features for VM management.
 One of the main benefits of VirtualBox is the Snapshots function.
 With Snapshots, you can easily roll back a VM to a previous state.
 This is useful for VM testing and configuration, which can include a lot of trial and error.

 You can also create clones with VirtualBox to configure a base VM of a clean host and clone it as needed; this is beneficial for troubleshooting issues.

 With virtual network support, you can run VMs on your own subnet for testing purposes or even create a subnet only your local area network can reach.